mostafa/xk6-kafka/README.md

 - Support for sending messages with [no key](https://github.com/mostafa/xk6-kafka/blob/main/scripts/test_avro_no_key.js)
 - Support for k6 [thresholds](https://github.com/mostafa/xk6-kafka/blob/e1a810d52112f05d7a66c12740d9885ebb64897e/scripts/test_json.js#L21-L27) on custom Kafka metrics

+## CycloneDX SBOM

+From [v0.9.0](https://github.com/mostafa/xk6-kafka/releases/tag/v0.9.0), CycloneDX SBOMs will be generated for [go.mod](go.mod) and it can be accessed from the latest build of GitHub Actions for a tagged release, for example, [this one](https://github.com/mostafa/xk6-kafka/actions/runs/2275475853).
+The artifacts are only kept for 90 days.

 ## The Official Docker Image

 Since [v0.8.0](https://github.com/mostafa/xk6-kafka/releases/tag/v0.8.0), there is an [official Docker image](https://hub.docker.com/r/mostafamoradian/xk6-kafka) plus binaries in the assets.
 Before running your script, make sure to make it available to the container by mounting a volume (a directory) or passing it via stdin.